ArctiqTeam/copilot-bootcamp-java/Labs/Lab 2.1 - Flight demonstration/README.md

 # Lab 2.1 - Flight demonstration: Basic Coding with Copilot Assistance

-This module demonstrates how to utilize GitHub Copilot's Chat Extension and its agents (@workspace, @terminal, @vscode) to understand and navigate a codebase, implement REST API methods, generate code from comments, and maintain coding style consistency, culminating in a comprehensive, productivity-enhancing coding experience.
+This module demonstrates how to utilize GitHub Copilot's Chat Extension to understand and navigate a codebase, implement REST API methods, generate code from comments, and maintain coding style consistency, culminating in a comprehensive, productivity-enhancing coding experience.

 ## Prerequisites